-To enable or disable focus assist on Windows 10 version 1803, open Settings > System > Focus assist.
+To enable or disable focus assist on Windows 10, open Settings > System > Focus assist.
 Under “Focus assist,” select one of the three options:

 - Off – Disables the feature, and you’ll see the notifications from apps and contacts.